 Re-use Waste: This is one of the most efficient waste disposal methods which we implement.
 Reclamation of any waste materials such as unwanted rubble or brick gives the materials a second chance to be useful instead of taking up space at a landfill site.
 Our experts will inspect the material and trace back its origins to make sure they're safe to be used.

 Recycle Waste: Although a very similar process to reclamation, recycling refers to re-using a material after it's been transformed into another object.
 It's a sustainable method of putting materials back into the supply chain.
-At Ward Bros Plant Hire we aim to recycle as much of your waste as possible, helping you reduce your carbon footprint.
+At Durham Mini Skips we aim to recycle as much of your waste as possible, helping you reduce your carbon footprint.

 Recover Waste: This is an extremely technical process which isn't suitable for all projects.
 This process includes incineration with energy recovery and gasification to produce energy in the forms such as power, heat and fuel.
 This process requires a detailed consultation if you want to recover energy from your waste.